gwenf/auto-api-ui/README.md

 App provides a UI that generates a config file that builds an express API.
 App also automatically generates documentation for the API.

+The inspiration for this comes from the Vue-CLI UI, that lets you bootstrap Vue projects from a user interface.

 ## Requirements

 * Users can generate API endpoints